TruncatedDinoSour/dotfiles-cleaned/doc/INSTALLATION.md

-# Installation of my dotfiles in gentoo (WORK IN PROGRESS)
+# Installation of my dotfiles in gentoo (MIGHT BE OUTDATED, CHECK UP WITH [transfer.sh script](/scripts/transfer.sh))

 **Before doing any of this - back everything up, this is not a 100% fool-proof method, this works on my machine, you might need to tweak some things like instead of username "ari" you might use "joe"**